CryptoBlades/cb-gitbook-wiki/market/marketplace.md

 # Marketplace

-CryptoBlades assets such as characters and weapons are user owned ERC-721 NFTs can be freely traded with other players.
+CryptoWar assets such as characters and weapons are user owned ERC-721 NFTs can be freely traded with other players.

-To remove the possibility for scams when conducting trades through the use of the NFT contracts, CryptoBlades has a proprietary marketplace where users may list and purchase their NFTs.
+To remove the possibility for scams when conducting trades through the use of the NFT contracts, CryptoWar has a proprietary marketplace where users may list and purchase their NFTs.

-## Approving SKILL Spending
+## Approving $XWeapon Spending

 The first notification the player gets when purchasing NFTs on the marketplace is an approval transaction similar to the one pictured below:

 ![](../.gitbook/assets/allow-skill-spending.png)

-CryptoBlades does not have free authorization to spend SKILL directly from your MetaMask wallet, and therefore must ask for authorization each time the player wants to make a marketplace transaction.
+CryptoWar does not have free authorization to spend $XWeapon directly from your MetaMask wallet, and therefore must ask for authorization each time the player wants to make a marketplace transaction.

 This transaction is different from the actual purchase confirmation.
 Players will receive a new notification for the market purchase after the approval transaction has completed.

 {% hint style="info" %}
-Approving SKILL does NOT mean you were able to purchase an item on the market.
+Approving $XWeapon does NOT mean you were able to purchase an item on the market.

 You will receive a gas fee error if you attempt to purchase an item that has already been purchased by someone else.
 {% endhint %}